aspose-ocr/Aspose.OCR-Documentation/cpp/release-notes/release-notes-2023/aspose-ocr-for-cpp-23-6-0-release-notes/_index.md

 #### `asposeocr_fast_recognize` function

 Recognize provided [images](/ocr/cpp/content-for-ocr/) in the fastest mode that consumes minimum possible resources.
-This method is about twice as fast as regular recognition, but does not work with rotated images and does not support recognition settings.
+This function is about twice as fast as regular recognition, but does not work with rotated images and does not support recognition settings.

 It is a replacement for the following recognition functions: